quicwg/multipath/draft-ietf-quic-multipath.md

 When the multipath option is negotiated, clients that want to use an additional path MUST first initiate the Address Validation procedure with PATH_CHALLENGE and PATH_RESPONSE frames described in
-{{Section 8 of QUIC-TRANSPORT}}.
-After receiving packets from the client on the new paths, the servers MAY in turn attempt to validate these paths using the same mechanisms.
+{{Section 8.2 of QUIC-TRANSPORT}}.
+After receiving packets from the client on the new paths, if the server decides to use the new path, the server MUST perform path validation {{Section 8.2 of QUIC-TRANSPORT}} using the same mechanisms, unless it has previously validated that address.

 If validation succeed, the client can send non-probing, 1-RTT packets on the new paths.
 In contrast with the specification in